 The biggest difference in using creatine every day versus every other day is how much you need to consume.

-Factors like training activity, training goals, and possible side effects will influence the amount of creatine you consume on a daily basis or on every other day.
+Factors like training activity, training goals, and possible side effects will influence the amount of creatine you consume daily or on every other day.

 Let’s take a quick look at how to dose your creatine intake.